docker-hy/docker-hy.github.io/data/part-2/section-2.md

 hidden: false
 ---

-Connecting two services such as a server and its database in docker can be achieved with docker-compose networks.
+Connecting two services such as a server and its database in docker can be achieved with Docker Compose networks.
 In addition to starting services listed in docker-compose.yml the tool automatically creates and joins both containers into a network with a DNS.
 Each container service is named after their container name and as such containers can reference each other simply with their names.

 <img src="../img/2/docker-networks.png">

 Here are two services in a single network: webapp and webapp-helper.
 The webapp-helper has a server, listening for requests in port 3000, that webapp wants to access.
 Because they were defined in the same docker-compose.yml file the access is trivial.
-Docker-compose has already taken care of creating a network and webapp can simply send a request to webapp-helper:3000, the internal DNS will translate that to the correct access and ports do not have to be published outside of the network.
+Docker Compose has already taken care of creating a network and webapp can simply send a request to webapp-helper:3000, the internal DNS will translate that to the correct access and ports do not have to be published outside of the network.

 <text-box name="Security reminder: Plan your infrastructure and keep to your plan" variant="hint">